Banging Toolbox

 2. Check the durability.

-Checking for durability is checking for the necessary features that help prolong and protect both the tool and yourself.
+Checking for durability is checking for the necessary attributes that help prolong and protect both the tool and yourself.

 Look for built-in overheat protection and check to see if construction was done right and sensibly.
 (E.G. housing and grip should not be exposed metal).